parmentelat/asynciojobs/README.md

 ### `AbstractJob.co_shutdown()`

-Before returning, `orcheutrate` sends the `co_shutdown()` method on all jobs.
+Before returning, `orchestrate` sends the `co_shutdown()` method on all jobs.
 The default behaviour - in the `Job` class - is to do nothing, but this can be redefined when relevant.
 Typically, an implementation of an `SshJob` will allow for a given SSH connection to be shared amongs several `SshJob` instances, and so `co_shutdown()` may be used to  close the underlying SSH connections at the end of the scenario.

 ### The `apssh`  library and the ` SshJob` class